 5-day laxative treatment did not promote more severe CDIs despite altering the mucosal microbiota.
 Given the findings from a previous study that demonstrated PEG treatment disrupts the mucus layer and alters the immune response in mice (16), we decided to examine the impact of PEG treatment on the mucosal microbiota and CDI severity.
 To evaluate the mucosal microbiota, we sequenced communities associated with tissues collected from the cecum, proximal colon, and distal colon.
 Similar to what was observed with the stool samples, the alpha diversity was lower in the PEG-treated mice compared to clindamycin treated mice (Fig. 3A, Data Set S1, sheet 6).
 The alpha diversity of the tissue-associated community increased in PEG-treated mice collected at 20 and 30 days post-challenge (Fig. 3A).
 Group (R2 = 0.33), time point (R2 = 0.11), and their interactions with other variables (cage, experiment number, and sample type) explained the majority of the variation observed in mucosal communities (PERMANOVA combined R2 = 0.83, P < 0.05, Fig. 3B, Data Set S1, sheet 7).
 We saw the greatest difference in the relative abundance of the mucosal microbiota between treatment groups (clindamycin, 5-day PEG, and 5-day PEG plus clindamycin) at 6 days post-challenge with 10 genera that were significantly different (P < 0.05) in all three of the tissue types we collected (cecum, proximal colon, and distal colon; Fig. S2A, Data Set S1, sheet 8, 9, and 10).
 Interestingly, Peptostreptococcaceae (the family with a sequence that matches C. difficile) was one of the genera that had a significant difference in relative abundance between treatment groups at 6 days post-challenge.
 This population was primarily only present in the 5-day PEG treatment group of mice and decreased in the proximal and distal colon tissues over time (Fig. S2B).
 By 30 days post-challenge, only the relative abundances of Bacteroides, Clostridiales, Firmicutes, and Ruminococcaceae were different between treatment groups and only in the cecum tissues (Fig. 3C, Fig. 2E, Data Set S1, sheet 8).
 Thus, PEG treatment had a significant impact on the mucosal microbiota and we detected C. difficile sequences in the cecum, proximal colon, and distal colon tissue communities.

 Because there were differences in the mucosal microbiota, including detectable C. difficile sequences in tissues from PEG-treated mice relative to mice treated with clindamycin, we next examined the severity of C. difficile challenge by evaluating cecum and colon histopathology (27).
 However, we found there was no difference in cecum and colon scores between clindamycin and PEG-treated mice that were challenged with C. difficile at 4 days post-challenge (Fig. 3D), the time point typically examined in C. difficile 630 challenged mice (28).
 We also looked at 6 days post-challenge because that was when there was a large difference in C. difficile density between PEG- and clindamycin-treated mice (Fig. 1C).
-Although there was a slight difference in the histopathology score of the colon between PEG and clindamycin-treated mice, there was not a signifant difference in the cecum and the overall score was relatively low (1.5 to 2.5 out of 12, Fig. 3E).
+Although there was a slight difference in the histopathology score of the colon between PEG and clindamycin-treated mice, there was not a significant difference in the cecum and the overall score was relatively low (1.5 to 2.5 out of 12, Fig. 3E).
 Therefore, although PEG treatment had a disruptive effect on the mucosal microbiota, the impact of C. difficile challenge on the cecum and colon was similar between PEG and clindamycin treated mice.